 That same week, I sent out a few more Challenge Emails and was surprised to see my Venmo account growing with donations.
 It was clear to me that certain salespeople had targeted me thoughtfully, done their homework, and wouldn’t hesitate to make a small monetary gesture in order to reach me.
 In fact, senders often paid even more than I asked just to get my attention!

 I was intrigued and wanted to learn more.
 I tested different donation amounts, from $0.10 to $5.00, and saw minimal drop-off in the rate of payment.
 I also tested different written copy in the email to discover which wording worked best with unknown senders.
 I received encouragement and positive feedback across the board, even from those who were being asked to make payments!

-Coming soon: Part 2 of the Gated story will reveal what we have learned from our amazing early users, how our vision has become more focused, and how soon Gated will be making email better for everyone.
+You can read Part 2 of the Gated story to see what we've learned from our amazing early users, how our vision has become more focused, and how Gated makes email better for everyone.

 And you can see Gated in action by adding Gated to your Gmail inbox (personal and work).